-Interest income, net increased during the first quarter of 2023 compared to the same period of 2022, primarily as a result of a higher interest rate earned on cash balances.
-During the first quarter of 2023, other expense was consistent compared with the same period of 2022.
+Interest income, net increased during the second quarter and first six months of 2023 compared to the same periods of 2022, primarily as a result of higher interest rate earned on cash balances.
+During the second quarter and first six months of 2023, other expense was consistent compared with the same periods of 2022.